What is a good settlement offer, and will I get more settlement money if I hire a personal injury lawyer?

 Another common question of potential personal injury plaintiffs is how long will the claim process take?
 While this question again is often a moving target and will depend on the specific claim, most car accident cases are settled within two (2) years.

 However, several factors can act to either shorten or lengthen that timeline.
-For instance, the length of an injured individual’s treatment will greatly affect the length of the claim.
+For instance, the length of an injured individual’s treatment will significantly affect the length of the claim.
 An attorney will often have to wait for your treatment to conclude so that all necessary treatment records can be obtained and the severity of the injuries can be assessed.
-Therefore, if following your accident you undergo six (6) months of chiropractic treatment, an attorney will typically wait till you finish treatment to begin negotiation, as he/she will require the full picture to make a case to the insurance company.
+Therefore, if you undergo six (6) months of chiropractic treatment, an attorney will typically wait until you finish treatment to begin negotiation, as they will require the complete picture to make a case to the insurance company.

 How long does an accident stay on my insurance?